xuankimtran/docs-1/pages/katalon-studio/docs/slack-plugin-integration.md

 description:
 ---

-Slack Integration with Katalon Studio allows you to send test execution reports using a Slack API app.
+Slack Integration Plugin allows you to receive test execution with Katalon Studio in real time.

+This plugin is supporting both public and private channels at the moment.
+With the plugin, all test results in Katalon Studio will be automatically transferred to your desired Slack channels.

-This guide shows you how to integrate a Slack API app with Katalon Studio.
+This guide shows you how to create a Slack API app and configure Slack Integration Plugin in Katalon Studio.

-> **Prerequisites**
+> Requirements:
 >
 > * An active Katalon Studio Enterprise license.
 > * The **Slack Integration** plugin for Katalon Studio installed.
-You can install the plugin here: [Slack Integration](https://store.katalon.com/product/4/Slack-Integration).
+You can find the plugin at: [Katalon Store](https://store.katalon.com/product/4/Slack-Integration).

 ## Create a Slack API app for integration

-1. To create a Slack API app, navigate to the [Slack API app](https://api.slack.com/apps) site and create a new app from scratch.
+1. To create a Slack API app, open a Slack workspace and navigate to the [Slack API app](https://api.slack.com/apps) site to create a new app from scratch.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/slack-plugin-integration/Slack-create-app-from-scratch.png" width=70% alt="Create an app from scratch">

 2. Next, you need to configure the app.
-Navigate to the **OAuth & Permissions** section, scroll down to the **Scopes** pane and add some **Bot Token Scopes**.
+In the **Feature** sidebar, navigate to the **OAuth & Permissions** section, scroll down to the **Scopes** pane and add some **Bot Token Scopes**.

     We need to grant the app these scopes: `app_mentions:read`, `calls:write`, `chat:write`, and `chat:write.customize`.